Drosophila embryogenesis: Life cycle

 Drosophila display a holometabolous method of development, meaning that they have three distinct stages of their post-embryonic life cycle, each with a radically different body plan: larva, pupa and finally, adult.
 The machinery necessary for the function and smooth transition between these three phases develops during embryogenesis.
 During embryogenesis, the larval stage fly will develop and hatch at a stage of its life known as the first larval instar.
 Cells that will produce adult structures are put aside in imaginal discs.
 During the pupal stage, the larval body breaks down as the imaginal disks grow and produce the adult body.
 This process is called complete metamorphosis.
 About 24 hours after fertilization, an egg hatches into a larva, which undergoes three molts taking about 5.5 to 6 days, after which it is called a pupa.
 The pupa metamorphoses into an adult fly, which takes about 3.5 to 4.5 days.
 The entire growth process from egg to adult fly takes an estimated 10 to 12 days to complete at 25 °C.

 The mother fly produces oocytes that already have anterior-posterior and dorsal-ventral axes defined by maternal activities.

 Embryogenesis in Drosophila is unique among model organisms in that cleavage occurs in a multinucleate syncytium (strictly a coenocyte).
 Early on, 256 nuclei migrate to the perimeter of the egg, creating the syncytial blastoderm.
 The germ line segregates from the somatic cells through the formation of pole cells at the posterior end of the embryo.
-After thirteen mitotic divisions and about 4 hours after fertilization, an estimated 6,000 nuclei accumulate in the unseparated cytoplasm of the oocyte before they migrate to the surface and are encompassed by plasma membranes to form cells surrounding the yolk sac producing a cellular blastoderm.
+After thirteen mitotic divisions and about 4 hours after fertilization, an estimated 6,000 nuclei have accumulated in the unseparated cytoplasm of the oocyte before they are encompassed by plasma membranes to form cells surrounding the yolk sac, producing a cellular blastoderm.

 Like other triploblastic metazoa, gastrulation leads to the formation of three germ layers: the endoderm, mesoderm, and ectoderm.
 The mesoderm invaginates from the ventral furrow (VF), as does the ectoderm that will give rise to the midgut.
 The pole cells are internalized by a different route.

 Germ band elongation involves many rearrangements of cells, and the appearance of distinct differences in the cells of the three germ bands and various regions of the embryo.

 The posterior region (including the hindgut) expands and extends towards the anterior pole along the dorsal side of the embryo.
 At this time, segments of the embryo become visible, creating a striped arrangement along the anterior-posterior axis.
 The earliest signs of segmentation appear during this phase with the formation of parasegmental furrows.
 This is also when the tracheal pits form, the first signs of structures for breathing.

 Germ band retraction returns the hindgut to the dorsal side of the posterior pole and coincides with overt segmentation.
 The remaining stages involve the internalization of the nervous system (ectoderm) and the formation of internal organs (mainly mesoderm).